sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 Many web apps start small, but the successful ones end up lasting years.
 As an app goes through its lifecycle, it accumulates feature after feature.
 In a Rails app, models that were only 30 lines long quickly grow into 300 lines.
 It's suddenly difficult to navigate all that terrain.
-At SitterCity we prefer to write many small commands, or contexts, rather than stuffing all business logic into the model.
+At Sittercity we prefer to write many small commands, or contexts, rather than stuffing all business logic into the model.
 These context classes will be initialized with any other classes that the context might need.
 Within the Rails system, we end up with barebones models that simple manage validations and the relationships to other models (has\_many or  belongs\_to code).
-And our software consists of a bunch of Plain Old Ruby Objects that capture all the business logic involved in our app.
+And our software consists of a bunch of Plain Old Ruby Objects (POROs) that capture all the business logic involved in our app.
+For more on POROs, checkout <a href="http://blog.steveklabnik.com/posts/2011-09-06-the-secret-to-rails-oo-design"> this post </a>.

 Let's write a context that's creates a user and sends them a welcome email.
 We'll construct the class with the repository that we wrote (since that's what's responsible for creating users in the database) and a mailer class (let's imagine that it's an instance of ActionMailer that has a